abinit/abinit/doc/tutorial/eph4isotc.md

 ### Output files

-We now discuss in more detail the main output file produced by the calculation.
+We now discuss in more detail the main output file produced by the EPH run.

 {% dialog tests/tutorespfn/Refs/teph4isotc_2.abo %}

-After the standard section with info on the unit cell and the pseudopotentials, we find the output of the electronic DOS:
+After the standard section with info on the unit cell and the pseudopotentials, we find info on the electronic DOS:

 ```sh
  Linear tetrahedron method.